MicrosoftDocs/sql-docs/docs/azdata/reference/reference-azdata-arc-sql-mi.md

 #### `--path`
 The path to the src file for the SQL managed instance json file.
 #### `--replicas`
-The number of replicas to be deployed for high availability purpose.
+This option specifies the number of SQL Managed Instance replicas that will be deployed in your Kubernetes cluster for high availability purpose.
 Allowed values are '3' or '1' with default of '1'.
 #### `--cores-limit -cl`
 The cores limit of the managed instance as an integer.
 #### `--cores-request -cr`